Timber Frame Extension Cost

 DIY Timber Frame Extension

-Building a timber frame extension is an extensive renovation project that is best left to the professionals.
-That being said, there are certain aspects of the project that you can do yourself to help move things along if you feel competent.
+However, there are certain aspects of the project that you can do yourself to help move things along if you feel competent.
 One advantage of working with timber is that it is much easier and lighter to assemble compared to other methods of building.

 However, if the structural work of your extension is not correctly assembled and stable, your property will be at risk.
-To assure that you receive the best quality finish, you should always consider speaking to an experienced professional before attempting to carry out the work yourself.
+To ensure that you receive the best quality finish, you should always consider speaking to an experienced professional before attempting to carry out the work yourself.

 Building any kind of home extension is a huge task, requiring professional skill and materials.
-Not only that, but the use of power tools can exceptionally be hazardous if used by someone inexperienced or unskilled.
+Not only that, but the use of power tools can be exceptionally hazardous if used by someone inexperienced or unskilled.

 Some of the most common disasters associated with self-builds are issues with the finish, quality and functionality of the final result.
-Confident DIY-ers will believe that they do not necessarily need to pay for a professional tradespersons service, attempting to carry out the work themselves.
+Confident DIY-ers will believe that they do not necessarily need to pay for a professional tradesperson's service, attempting to carry out the work themselves.

 More often than not, they will face issues when trying to follow the architect's designs and plans.
 Following construction plans and working alongside qualified designers requires a lot of patience, experience and skill, which the average DIY-er often struggles with.
 The result is a project that lacks a quality finish and potentially breaches building regulations.